matey-0/Reynard/extensions/README.md

 ## Philosophy

 **Less is more.** Every extension is a potential attack surface and performance hit.
-I only run extensions that provide clear value and can't be replaced by native browser features or configs.
+I only run extensions that provide clear value and can't be replaced by native browser features or configs (or native operating system features, if applicable).

 - **uBlock Origin** - Can't be replaced, essential
 - **LocalCDN** - Small but effective privacy win, slightly speeds up loading times